ngokhoa1202/cs-note/algorithm/algorithm/dynamic-programming/knapsack-problem/0-1 Knapsack problem.md

 #dynamic-programming #array #matrix #brute-force #algorithm #algorithm-analysis #java #javascript #go #cpp #python
 - The 0-1 knapsack problem is a classic optimization problem where items cannot be divided.
-- Each item can be either included in the knapsack or excluded (binary choice: 0 or 1).
+- Each item can be either included in the knapsack or excluded.
 - The goal is to maximize the total value while respecting the weight capacity constraint.
 # Problem
 - Given: